kkinnear/zprint/README.md

 #### :force-nl and :force-nl-body

-Tag a function which should not with all of its arguments on the same line even if they fit.
+Tag a function which should not format with all of its arguments on the same line even if they fit.
 Note that this function type has to show up in the set that is the value of :fn-force-nl to have any effect.